Mysttic/MirthConnectVersionControl/README.md

 **Use git** - If not checked, each version of the file will be saved separately with a specified date and revision number.
 If checked, the saved files will be overwritten and a commit will be performed for each change made.

 **Close on exit** - If unchecked, clicking the close button icon will minimize it to the bar.
 If checked, it will close the program as standard.

+<h2>Disclaimer</h2>
+This project and its creators are not affiliated with NextGen Healthcare in any way.

+The solution is an independent application not linked to the Mirth Connect product source code.

+For more information on regulations, please see the licensing arrangements.